Lawmakers want spy agencies to share cyber data

-WASHINGTON Lawmakers on Wednesday proposed fighting the cyber threat that is taking a toll on American companies by allowing spy agencies to share threat intelligence with private firms.
+WASHINGTON U.S. lawmakers on Wednesday proposed fighting the cyber threat that is taking a toll on American companies by allowing spy agencies to share threat intelligence with private firms.

 "Our intelligence agencies collect important information overseas about advanced foreign cyber threats that could dramatically assist the private sector," Rogers said.